Ensuring the Rights of Children Through Empowering Women and Strengthening Communities

 - Eradicate violence against women and children

 - Increased the community’s capacity to handle community issues through improved leadership and management

-- 21 Self-Help Groups for women have been formed with around 525 members, and they are being trained by the Program Manager and Social Mobilisers from their community on Self-Help Group management, leadership, loans and financial record keeping,
+- 21 Self-Help Groups for women have been supported with around 525 members in total.
+The groups are being trained by the Program Manager and Social Mobilisers from their community on Self-Help Group management, leadership, loans and financial record keeping,

 - 313 Self-Help Group members have been granted loans due to collective advocacy and credit.
 The loans were used to buy poultry or cattle, for education and small business activities,